Jamaican Marlon James's Bob Marley novel wins Man Booker prize

-LONDON Marlon James became the first Jamaican to win the Man Booker fiction prize on Tuesday for "A Brief History of Seven Killings", inspired by an attempt to kill reggae star Bob Marley, and said he hoped more Caribbean writers will follow.
+LONDON Oct 13 Marlon James was named as the first Jamaican winner of the Man Booker prize for fiction on Tuesday for his reggae- and drug-infused novel "A Brief History of Seven Killings" inspired by an attempt to kill reggae star Bob Marley in 1976.

-"The reggae singers ... were the first to recognise that the voice coming out of our mouths was a legitimate voice of fiction ...that the son of the market woman can speak poetry," he said.
+"The excitement of the book kept coming, I think, and we just felt it didn't flag, and on re-reading it just got better," author and academic Michael Wood, chair of the five-person panel of judges, told reporters.

-Author and academic Michael Wood, chair of the five judges who selected James's book from a shortlist of six titles, said the sprawling work had impressed the entire panel.
+"This book is startling in its range of voices and registers, running from the patois of the street posse to The Book of Revelation," Wood said in a statement.

-"The excitement of the book kept coming, I think, and we just felt it didn't flag, and on re-reading it just got better," he told reporters.
+"It is a representation of political times and places, from the CIA intervention in Jamaica to the early years of crack gangs in New York and Miami."

-The book is the third novel by James, who now lives in Minneapolis and teaches writing.
+The panel selected the third novel by James, 44, who now lives in Minneapolis and teaches writing, from a shortlist of six titles.

-In an online interview with the Gawker Review of Books website, James was quoted as saying the book breaks a lot of the rules he teaches his students at Macalester College in St. Paul, Minnesota.
+James has been quoted, in an online interview with the Gawker Review of Books website, as saying the book breaks a lot of the rules he teaches his students at Macalester College in St. Paul.

 "Half of the stuff in that book I don't allow my students to do," James said.
 "There's a seven-page sentence in the book.
 Even when the book ends, it just stops."